tsukuba-mas/soba/docs/options.md

 Initial opinions.
 They should be specified in JSON: the key is the id of an agent (or `-1` as a wildcard, see `--network`) and the value is the sequence of float of length $|T|$.
 The $i$-th element of the value corresponds to the initial opinion toward $i$-th topic.

+If nothing is specified, opinions are initialized randomly.

 For example, if topics (see `--topics`) are specified as

 ```